jonohanekom/topsky-wxr-radar-bridge/README.md

 ## For TopSky/EuroScope Users

 - Set your WXR server to `http://localhost:8000` (or your server's address)
-- Make sure your plugin's image size and zoom settings match the server's output (default: 256x256, zoom 3-5 recommended)
+- Configure your plugin's image size and zoom settings (supports custom dimensions via stitching)
-- The server will automatically convert TopSky's lat/lon requests to the correct OWM tile
+- The server automatically creates high-resolution composite tiles by stitching multiple OWM tiles
+- Zoom levels are automatically adjusted (+1) to fetch higher resolution source data for better detail

 ---